Lorenzooone/Pokemon-Gen3-to-Gen-X/README.md

 - Trading across Generations is a lossy operation.
 As such, some information (like ribbons) will be lost!!!
 - You will not be able to trade Pokémon which did not exist in the target games.
 - These include: Unown ? and !, all Shiny Unown but I and V, certain Female Shiny Pokémon, Pokémon holding Mail.
+- When trading, markings may be applied to Pokémon from Gen 1 or Gen 2 games to preserve some data regarding the OT.
+Editing the markings may cause data loss.

 ### Clock Settings
 In the Settings inside of the Main Menu, the Clock Settings will be available if you're playing Pokémon Ruby/Sapphire/Emerald.